-PT Asia Tani Persada is understood to be conducting High Carbon Stock (HCS) assessments, which will be ready in 2023.
-The rules of the HCS assessment state that no land development can take place until HCS assessments have been peer-reviewed and officially accepted, so any orangutans on the concession have a temporary reprieve from any disturbance and should be protected by the HCS process.
-However, within the concession, there is a 930 ha area operated by PT Karya Utama Tambang Jaya for the mining of bauxite.
-Satellite analysis reveals that PT Karya Utama Tambang Jaya is encroaching into PT Asia Tani Persada's HCV area.
+The "green corridors" on PT Mayangkara Tanaman Industri descend PT Asia Tani Persada is understood to be conducting High Carbon southwards into the PT Asia Tani Persada concession.
+PT Asia Tani Stock (HCS) assessments, which will be ready in 2023.
+The rules of the Persada is owned by PT Rimba Persada Sejahtera and operated by a HCS assessment state that no land development can take place until former staff member of Sinar Mas.
+PT Asia Tani Persada is a supplier HCS assessments have been peer-reviewed and officially accepted, to Sinar Mas68.
+According to the PHVA, there are over 150 orangutans so any orangutans on the concession have a temporary reprieve in and around PT Asia Tani Persada2.
+The concession has 8,665 ha from any disturbance and should be protected by the HCS process. of forested orangutan habitat and the presence of orangutans is However, within the concession, there is a 930 ha area operated by confirmed in the company's latest audit70.
+Despite this, the HCV PT Karya Utama Tambang Jaya for the mining of bauxite70.
+Satellite assessment summary report for PT Asia Tani Persada does not refer analysis reveals that PT Karya Utama Tambang Jaya is encroaching to orangutans being present within the concession70. into PT Asia Tani Persada's HCV area.